chr15m/nkv/README.md

 1. Environment variables (`NKV_NSEC`, `NKV_RELAYS`)
 2. Configuration file (`./.nkv` is checked first, then `~/.nkv`)
 3. Default values (a new key is generated and default relays are used)

+## Tradeoffs

+`nkv` is built on the Nostr protocol and inherits its characteristics.
+It is best suited for eventually-consistent storage of small amounts of data.

+- **Update Speed**: Updates are limited to one per second and can take several seconds to propagate.
+- **Data Size**: The total size of all values should be kept small (under 50kb) to avoid relay timeouts and throttling.
+- **Rate Limiting**: Relays may independently rate-limit frequent updates.
+- **Relay Dependency**: This depends on 3rd party relays, but values are encrypted, and you can run your own.